brajac709/discord-music-filter-bot/README.md

 ```

 # Requirements
-Currently requires Python 3.7 - see #1 for more details
+Currently requires Python 3.7 - see [issue #1](https://github.com/brajac709/discord-music-filter-bot/issues/1) for more details